 If a risk is green, then no immediate action needs to be taken and we will simply keep an eye on it to ensure it doesn’t increase in likelihood or severity over time.
 If a risk is amber, then appropriate actions will be taken to ensure that it doesn’t negatively impact the project.
 Finally, if a risk is red then priority actions will be undertaken to reduce the likelihood and severity of this risk.

-Risks should be reviewed every time the project team meets for their weekly progress meetings and should include the Arbor Project Manager, the schools’ Project Lead, and any key stakeholders who have a vested interest in the risk.
+Risks should be reviewed every time the project team meets for progress meetings and should include the Arbor Customer Onboarding Manager, the schools’ Project Lead, and any key stakeholders who have a vested interest in the risk.

-The risk register (located within the Implementation Workbook) should then be updated as necessary, and the risk itself will be communicated to the relevant teams within Arbor to ensure that appropriate actions are taken.
+The risk should then be updated as necessary, and the risk itself will be communicated to the relevant teams within Arbor to ensure that appropriate actions are taken.
 Updates on the risk will then be communicated as subsequent progress meetings.
+Risk review will be populated and updated on your weekly progress call document.

-It will be the role of your Arbor Project Manager to ensure that risks are entered into the risk register.
-It will also be the Arbor Project Managers responsibility to report on the status of each risk and any internal progress that has been made to reduce the likelihood of any threats or to increase the likelihood of any opportunities.
+It will be the role of your Arbor Customer Onboarding Manager to ensure that risks are reviewed and updated on your progress call document.
+It will also be the Arbor Customer Onboarding Managers responsibility to report on the status of each risk and any internal progress that has been made to reduce the likelihood of any threats or to increase the likelihood of any opportunities.

 It will be the Project Leads responsibility to ensure that risks and their likelihood are communicated to key stakeholders and Arbor champions within the school environment, as well as making sure that the Arbor champions are aware of what they will need to do specifically to reduce the likelihood of any threats or to increase the likelihood of any opportunities.